c64d-throwaway/txprocessor/README.md

 - Domain - the general types playing the most central role in the application
 - Main - executable entrypoint

+## Tests
+The tests are minimal.
+But try to be efficient by testing from simple to complex scenarios.

 ## Thoughts and future improvements
 ### Lazy reading
 The CSV is being read line for line with a Reader "object".
 A sensible implementation